ciaranmcnulty/mathiasverraes.github.com/_posts/2016-02-29-type-safety-and-money.markdown

 <img style="float:right;margin-left: 10px" src="/img/posts/2016-02-29-type-safety-and-money/Money.png" alt="Money">

 `Currency` is an enum type supporting our 10 currencies (A simple assertion will do if your language doesn't have enums).
-We can't initialise the `Currency` object with ay other value than our 10 currencies.
+We can't initialise the `Currency` object with any other value than our 10 currencies.
 It only uses the 3-letter ISO symbols, anything else is an error.
 That satisfies requirement 1.

 <img style="float:right;margin-left: 10px" src="/img/posts/2016-02-29-type-safety-and-money/MoneyFormatter.png" alt="MoneyFormatter">